Certificate in Research Administration

 Cancellation and Late Arrival Policies

-- Cancellation is required no less than three days prior to the class start date.
-You are required to contact Core Help if the cancellation is less than three days.
-These courses are in high demand and your cancellation will create space for another attendee.
+- Cancellation for classroom based and Zoom courses is required no less than three day prior to the class start date.
+There are often registration waitlists for these courses and your cancellation will create space for another attendee.
+On-demand courses allow for self-cancellation at any time.

-- Learners who miss more than 15 minutes of class will not receive course credit.
+- Learners who miss more than 15 minutes of class will not receive course credit toward the certificate.

 Can I receive prior credit for other courses taken at the UW or elsewhere?